HowieDriver/IndoorLocation/README.md

-# LocationCommunication
+# IndoorLocation
-Android app as client to communication to server
+Android app as client to communication with server